vespa-engine/sample-apps/examples/operations/multinode-HA/gke/README.md

 ## Misc / troubleshooting
-Clean pods for a new deployments:
+Clean pods for new deployments:
 ```
 $ kubectl delete StatefulSet vespa-admin vespa-configserver vespa-content vespa-feed-container vespa-query-container
 $ kubectl delete service vespa-internal vespa-feed vespa-query
 $ kubectl delete configmap vespa-config
 ```

-Troubleshoot a pod failing to start up (e.g. look for "Insufficient memory"):
+Troubleshoot a pod startup failure (e.g. look for "Insufficient memory"):
 ```
 $ kubectl describe pod vespa-feed-container-1
 ```

-Access a port in the application - set up in a separate terminal:
+Access a port in the application on a pod or a service - set up in a separate terminal:
 ```
 $ kubectl port-forward pod/vespa-query-container-0 8081:8080
+$ kubectl port-forward svc/vespa-feed 8080
 ```

-Get logs:
+Get logs from a pod:
 ```
 $ kubectl logs vespa-query-container-0
 ```